English and Japanese Studies Teacher

 - Certificate of completion

-- Option to purchase three graduate credits from Indiana University at in-state rate
+- Option to purchase three graduate credits from Indiana University

 - Book grant for purchasing East Asian literature for classroom use, provided upon completion of all requirements